Skip to Main Content

 If you don’t have the sponsors or the budget for high-end prizes, try hosting a trash art auction.

-Engage local artists to create art from recyclables in their homes and auction the pieces out during the online event.
+Engage local artists to create art from recyclables in their homes and auction the pieces during the online event.
 You could even include digital copies of never-before-seen photos of past shows or exclusive recordings of rehearsals.

 And if you want to really cut down on the costs, host an online auction.
 You can set up a website that includes all of your items you are auctioning off.
 Participants can register their credit card information and place bids on the item listing in a specific time frame.